 Communication with individuals in your care or payment for your care: Our pharmacists, using their professional judgment, may disclose to a family member, other relative, personal friend, or any person you identify, PHI relevant to that person’s involvement in your care and payment related to care.
 We may also disclose PHI about you to a person or entity assisting in an emergency so that your family can be notified about your condition, status, and location.

 Health related communication: We may contact you to provide refill reminders, information about treatment alternatives, appointment reminders, wellness clinics or any other health related benefits and services that may be of interest to you.
-Discount Drug Mart will seek individual authorization prior to making any treatment and healthcare operations communications, if those communications involved financial remuneration for making the communications from a third party whose product or service is being marketed.
+DDM will seek individual authorization prior to making any treatment and healthcare operations communications, if those communications involved financial remuneration for making the communications from a third party whose product or service is being marketed.

 Food and Drug Administration: We may disclose to the FDA, or persons under jurisdiction of the FDA, PHI relative to adverse events with respect to drugs, foods, supplements, products and product defects, or post marketing surveillance information to enable product recalls, repairs, or replacement.